STEP 1: YOU

 - provide you a fee receipt

-- if approved, provide you with a consent number, along with any conditions for the consent.
+- if approved and once all fees are paid, provide you with a consent number, along with any conditions for the consent.